 In the development of colorectal cancer, two determining factors can be identified: Damp-Heat and Wind.
-Damp-heat originates from a deficiency of the transport and transformation functions of the Spleen, which can come from a weakness of the spleen and stomach, or from a diet rich in unsaturated fats, sugars, refined foods or other inappropriate foods or a diet of poor quality.
+Damp-heat originates from a deficiency of the transport and transformation functions of the Spleen, which can come from a weakness of the spleen and stomach, or from a diet rich in saturated fats, sugars, refined foods or other inappropriate foods or a diet of poor quality.
 The intestinal wind (Changfeng – 肠 风) refers to the accumulation of toxic heat in the intestines where it turns into toxins.
 The latter may be an external pathogen that enters the body via food and drink, or develops internally due to an imbalance of Zangfu.
 Like the Lungs, the colon produces mucus (through epithelial tissue, which is under the governance of the Spleen and San Jiao) and different forms of mucus build-up in response to pathogenic factors.
 Under certain conditions, these accumulations can evolve into a tumor and possibly into cancer.

 Colo-rectal cancer therefore originates from an internal injury, either by dysfunction of the digestive system or by an external pathogen (Changfeng).
 A toxic environment (Zangdu – 脏 毒 and / or Changfeng – 肠 风) brings the malignancy of the cancer.
 In this context, Du (毒) refers to all expressions of toxic heat, heat-moisture and latent pathogenic factors.
 These toxins can therefore be exogenous or endogenous.
 Therefore, Changfeng and Zangdu can be considered as underlying elements of colorectal cancer.
 Changfeng may be associated with the early stages of cancer whereas Changdu would rather be a subsequent manifestation with metastases.